-Resources in Desktop Apps
+Resources in .NET Apps

 Nearly every production-quality app has to use resources.
 A resource is any nonexecutable data that is logically deployed with an app.
 A resource might be displayed in an app as error messages or as part of the user interface.
 Resources can contain data in a number of forms, including strings, images, and persisted objects.
 (To write persisted objects to a resource file, the objects must be serializable.)
 Storing your data in a resource file enables you to change the data without recompiling your entire app.
 It also enables you to store data in a single location, and eliminates the need to rely on hard-coded data that is stored in multiple locations.